• Post author:

 • sightseeing tour

-You’ll basically think about all phrases and words you’ll need to communicate in each situation.
-So for instance, let’s choose the airport.
-Write down all words you will need to communicate at the airport.
+Write down all the words you’ll need to communicate at the airport.
 It can be anything from luggage check-in, words on a plane ticket, departures, arrivals, going through security, boarding, and claiming your luggage.
-It is that simple.
-Just think about all words you’ll need to speak in a particular situation.

-Another reason why you might want to learn a new language would be a job or work.
+Another reason you might want to learn a new language is a job or work.
 For example, I learned German because I wanted to work in a German-speaking country, particularly Switzerland.
-In my home country (Slovakia), salaries are very poor, and as a young adult, I knew I didn’t want to be a slave in my 9-5 job, barely earning 1000$ a month.
-But I knew in Switzerland, I could be much more well off if I got a job there.
+In my home country (Slovakia), salaries are abysmal.

-For me as a receptionist in a hotel, these were topics such as:
+For me, as a receptionist in a hotel, these were topics such as:

 • check-in guests